 The Rise of Live Selling: A Game Changer for Brand Awareness in Real Estate

-Live selling will emerge as a crucial method for enhancing brand awareness, even in high-ticket sectors such as real estate.
+Live selling will emerge as a crucial method for enhancing brand visibility and awareness, applicable even to high-value services such as real estate.

 Signal Score